betaglot/plantabeta/docs/reference/Route/RouteOverview.md

 -

 ## $$$
-- Route Affects productivity the most because route has deadwalking and cache positioning.
-Route Starts and Finishes at the cache.
+- Via Affects productivity the most because route has deadwalking and cache positioning.
+Via Starts and Finishes at the cache.

 - Even the most atheletic planter is wasting time during deadwalking.
 Minimizing deadwalking benefits all planters and supervisors.